microsoft/Windows-driver-samples/Building-Locally.md

 >nuget restore -PackagesDirectory .\packages
 ```

-* When this is done you should have a .\packages folder that looks exactly as follows:
+* When this is done you should have a .\packages folder that looks like example below:
 ```
 >cd path\to\your\repos\Windows-driver-samples
 >dir /b packages